kumahq/kuma/docs/madr/decisions/040-meshservice-hostname-vips.md

 Following this process, we don’t have to store VIPs in any central place like we do currently (VIP ConfigMap for each Mesh).
 We also assign VIPs for ExternalServices, but this can work as long as we consider both ExternalServices and MeshServices for this process.

-To avoid collision with an existing VIPs mechanism, we can take a completely new CIDR (241.0.0.0/4).
+To avoid collision with an existing VIPs mechanism, we can take a completely new CIDR by default (241.0.0.0/4).

-It's not expected for service to have multiple VIPs, but we want expose this possibility for the future (therefore `vips` field is a list).
+This CIDR can be configured by the user.

 ### Hostname Generator